KlipperScreen/KlipperScreen/docs/Configuration.md

 # To define a full set of custom menues (instead of merging user entries with default entries)
 # set this to False.
 See Menu section below.
 use_default_menu: True

-# Show current % power of each heater next to its temperature
-show_heater_power: True
 ```

 ## Printer Options